 development fields in which my skills flourish

-With projects that resonates with my values I'll work in Evaluation, Monitoring, Design and staff capacity.
-For me these are a continuum rather than separate specialities- evaluation is only relevant to inform design, good design deliberately builds in monitoring and a way to iteratively respond to that monitoring etc. Its all one specialty which I love.
+If your project resonates with my values I'll work in Evaluation, Monitoring, Design and staff capacity.
+For me these are a continuum rather than separate specialities- evaluation is only relevant to inform design, good design deliberately builds in monitoring and a way to iteratively respond to that monitoring, monitors is intimately linked to evaluation and staff capacity is fundamental to everything a project does..
+I offer just one speciality- system centred development.
 My preferred domain for that specialty is complexity- situations in which your important vision comes up against things that make it impossible to predict the results of interventions.
 Features that create complexity include:

 If any of these contextual characteristics is important for your project it will be complex- and I would enjoy it.